alelievr/Modern-Rendering-Introduction/docs/_drafts/MeshShaders.md

 ### Inputs

 A Mesh shader reads it's data exactly like a compute shader, usually from buffers storing the meshlet data.
+This flexibility provides great opportunities to optimize the mesh data by compressing, quantizing or rearranging how its laid out.

+For example the meshlet data could be stored in several buffers describing the list of meshlets composing the mesh.
+In this course we're using the representation implemented by meshoptimizer
+The meshlet data contains

+layout(binding = 0) readonly buffer Meshlets { Meshlet meshlets[]; };
+layout(binding = 1) readonly buffer MeshletVertices { uint meshlet_vertices[]; };
+layout(binding = 2) readonly buffer MeshletTriangles { uint8_t meshlet_triangles[]; };
+layout(binding = 2) readonly buffer VertexBuffer { Vertex vertices[]; };

 ### Output Vertices

+### Output Indices

 ### Output Primitives